danieljharvey/website-face/posts/2023-02-08-llvm-compiler-part-1.markdown

 The whole parser can be seen [here](https://github.com/danieljharvey/mimsa/tree/trunk/llvm-calc/src/Calc/Parser).
-We'll not go into too much depth as there are already lots of great references on parsing, but a few details are worth noting.
+We'll not go into too much depth as there are already lots of great references on parsing, but a few details are worth noting:

 ### Which library?